Ready to mix it up in life? We’re here to point you to the best smoothie blender: the Ninja BL660 Professional Countertop Blender.

 - Plastic blending container

 Oster Classic Series BlenderPrice: $70Volume: 48oz.Watts: 1000

-The blender blade is one of the things that sets the Oster Classic Series Blender apart from the rest.
+The blender blade sets the Oster Classic Series Blender apart from the rest.
 It uses Dual Direction Blade technology that automatically toggles between forward and reverse to ensure a completely smooth texture.
 All of the blade parts are made of Duralast metal, which tends to last longer than plastic fixtures.

 Oster has been making blenders for over 70 years, and the company is confident in the quality and durability of its products.
-You’ll benefit from the Oster 10-year Duralast limited warranty for the blade, as well as a 3-year satisfaction guarantee.Shop the Oster Classic Series BlenderPros
+You’ll benefit from Oster’s ten-year Duralast limited warranty for the blade, as well as a three-year satisfaction guarantee.Shop the Oster Classic Series BlenderPros

 - Good company reputation